Gettysburg College: Academics and student life

 As an independent institution, the college operates under a charter granted in 1832 by the Commonwealth of Pennsylvania.
 The college is governed by a 39-member board of trustees comprising leaders from a range of professions and walks of life.
 Thirty of the college's trustees are graduates of Gettysburg.
 Gettysburg is considered a more selective college, with admission rates recently hovering around 40%.
 The Class of 2022 had a 45.4% acceptance rate, and Gettysburg often competes with comparable schools Dickinson and Franklin & Marshall for applicants.
 83% of the class of 2022 was in the top 25% of their high schools, 62% of students were in the top 10% of their school.

 Nearly 2,600 students, approximately one-half men and one-half women and representing 41 states, Washington, D.C., and 39 countries, attend the college.
 75% of these students come from outside of Pennsylvania.
 Around 85% of the student body will graduate in five years, and almost 60% of graduates will study at least one semester abroad.
 The college has high retention rates, historically hovering around 90%.

-On the student level, adjudication of academic disputes takes place through an Honor Commission, which holds hearings in which students are given a chance to have their say on charges brought against them.
-The academic honor code has been in effect since 1957, and recently has been updated to fit better with today's technology.

 The college employs 225 full-time faculty, with 100% of the permanent faculty holding a doctorate or highest earned degree in their fields.
 The student/faculty ratio is 10:1, with an average class size of 18 students.
 The college hosts one of only 19 chapters of Phi Beta Kappa in Pennsylvania, as well as 15 other academic honor societies in a variety of disciplines.

 Gettysburg is known to be generous with financial aid, with over 70% of students receiving some form of aid.
 The Princeton Review has called Gettysburg a Best Value College, an award given to schools with exceptional financial aid systems and high rates of employment after graduation.
 94% of alumni one year after graduation were either in graduate school or employed.
 This distinction is given to only 150 colleges in the United States, only 8 of which are in Pennsylvania.
 The Princeton Review has also called Gettysburg a College That Pays You Back, ranking the college 11th in Best Schools for Internships, one of only four liberal arts colleges to make the top 25.